mineo333/TSA_Website/README.md

 Before you do anything, make sure you are familiar with how GitHub works.
 Here's a good place to start: https://guides.github.com/activities/hello-world/

+Hey guys!
+Stop deleting my php files!
+You can code the same exact way in the PHP files, I just need them for the include()'s.
 It seems that google sites doesn't give you immediate raw html editing power, so I don't really want to use it.